Analyze Your System

-10. How the system was born and how it will die naturally?
+10. Envision what was with the system in the past.
+Check all milestones.
+How do you see its future?
+How the system was born and how it will die naturally?
 How to create the same system and how to destroy it?

 12. Every component of the system belongs (or used to) to other systems and hierarchies.
 What are they?
 This may lead to a totally different view on your system.